Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

 Our philosophy of choosing such a value for $T$ works as follows.
 Consider the random field $w$ by standing at the moving boundary $\{(t,x):x=\mathrm vt\}$, that is to say, consider the random field $(w_{t,\mathrm vt+x}:(t,x)\in \mathbb R_+\times \mathbb R)$.
 Say $L$ is a typical distance for the support of this random field to travel in a time interval of length $T$.
 We want our $T$ to be chosen so that this $L$ not only can be explained by the (parabolic) thermal diffusivity, but also does not give excess speed.
 That is, we want both $L \sim \sqrt{T}$ and $L/T \lesssim \mathrm v$.
 Recalling our choice of $\mathrm v \sim \epsilon^{-2\frac{1-p}{1+p}}$, we end up choosing $T\sim \epsilon^{4\frac{1-p}{1+p}}$.
 It turns out that this is also a time span on which Dawson's Girsanov transformation argument works.
 We hope this idea, of performing Dawson's Girsanov transformations on time intervals with a balanced length, can also be useful for finding propagation speed in other spacial stochastic models.

-Let us now mention some limitations of our result.
 Note that we only considered the Wright-Fisher noise $\sqrt{u(1-u)}\dot W$.
 It would be interesting to also consider more general noise $\sigma(u) \dot W$.
 We comment here that both in the proofs of our result Theorem \ref{thm:LU} and of \cite[Theorem 1.1]{MuellerMytnikRyzhik2019TheSpeed}, the Wright-Fisher noise is not essential: what has been really used is the property that $\sqrt{z(1-z)} \sim \sqrt{z}$ for small $z$.
 However, to explore the most general conditions for the noise term $\sigma$ is out of the scope of the current paper.